mjordan/islandora_fetch_bags/README.md

 ### Writing plugins

-If you want to write your own plugin, consult the examples in `src/plugins`.
-A plugin is a simple PHP class file.
+A plugin is contained within a single PHP class file.
 The abstract class plus two example plugin class files (`BasicCustomBag.php` and `AdvancedCustomBag.php`) are available in the `src/plugins` directory.
 The plugins listed above provide additional examples to follow.

 Once you have written a plugin, do the following to use it: